 The Small-Space Mistake: "The specified a location for sconces above my bed that were too high."

 The Fix: "Once I figured out that the mistake, my sconce game plan changed completely.
 Instead of searching for a reading light, I redirected my efforts to something that would hang lower and hide the negative space created.
-This was no easy solve, and after a few weeks of relentless hunting and sleepless Pinterest nights, I took matters into my own hands and designed a sconce with Worley's Lighting!"
+This was no easy solution, and after a few weeks of relentless hunting and sleepless Pinterest nights, I took matters into my own hands and designed a sconce with Worley's Lighting!"

 How to Troubleshoot in Your Own Home: "Try to have your lighting selected (or even better, in hand) prior to doing any permanent electrical locations.
 It's costly to fix, and you can avoid a whole lotta headache."